 - Students will be served notice of an office detention through the Dean of Student's Office or Principal's Office.
 (Detention Notice) - Students are required to serve their detentions as assigned.
-This means that students are to serve their detention on Friday, as assigned.
-Additional consequences may be assigned if these detentions are not served. - Excuses for missing detentions such as not having a ride home or having practice are not acceptable reasons for missing detention. - Detentions are to be served after school in Room 1. - 1-hour detentions = 2:45p.m.
-3:45p.m. - 2-hour detentions = 2:45p.m.
-4:45p.m.
+Additional consequences may be assigned if these detentions are not served. - Excuses for missing detentions such as not having a ride home or having practice are not acceptable reasons for missing detention. - Detentions are to be served after school in Room I. - O I-hour detentions = 3:45p.m.
+4:45p.m. - \circ 2-hour detentions = 3:45p.m.
+5:45p.m.